The Philosophy of Freedom: Steiner's ethics

 Toward the end of the second part of the book, Steiner writes that "The unique character of the idea, by means of which I distinguish myself as 'I', makes me an individual."
 And then, "An act the grounds for which lie in the ideal part of my nature is free."
 Steiner is using the term ideal to refer to pure ideation or pure thinking in Steiner's sense.
 "The action is therefore neither stereotyped, carried out according to set rules, nor is it performed automatically in response to an external impetus; the action is determined solely through its ideal content."
 What is individual in us is to be distinguished from what is generic by its ideal character.
 If an act proceeds out of genuine thinking, or practical reason, then it is free.

 Steiner concludes by pointing out that to achieve this level of freedom, we must lift ourselves out of our group existence: out of the prejudices we receive from our family, nation, ethnic group and religion, and all that we inherit from the past that limits our creative and imaginative capacity to meet the world directly.
 Only when we realize our potential to be a unique individual are we free.
 Thus, it lies in our freedom to achieve freedom; only when we actively strive towards freedom do we have some chance of attaining it.

+Steiner declared "it is nonsense to ask about the freedom of will".

+According to Aaron French, "He referred to this process as 'ethical individualism,' a concept which, for Steiner, implied that the ethical value of one’s actions had to be decided for oneself, by the individual."
+According to Heiner Ullrich, "Thus with his 'ethical individualism' the early Steiner delivers a naturalistic doctrine of behavior, not a system of ethics which — as, for instance, Kant does with the categorical imperative — assists in providing an autonomous model for principles of moral behavior."